UE4SS-RE/RE-UE4SS/docs/guides/creating-a-c++-mod.md

 Note that `Output::send` doesn't require a `LogLevel` and that we're using `{}` in the format string instead of `%s`.
 The `Output::send` function uses `std::format` in the back-end so you should do some research around std::format or libfmt if you want to know more about it.

-8. Right click your project and hit `Build`.
+9. Right click your project and hit `Build`.
-9. From this point, follow the C++ mod installation guide.